-Changes have been made to the 2014-15 Articling Program and are effective for articling placements starting on or after May 1, 2014.
-See Changes for 2014-15.
+Changes to the Articling Program are effective for articling placements starting on or after May 1, 2014.

 Experiential training enables candidates to apply their formal learning and develop their skills, professional abilities and judgment, and to learn about what it means to be a lawyer.
 The experiential training component of the Licensing Process is designed to assist the candidate to become prepared for entry-level practice.

 The Articling Program is one pathway to obtain the required experiential training in order to be licensed to practice law in Ontario.
 An alternative pathway is the Law Practice Program.
 Both pathways are based on supporting the fulfillment of the experiential training competencies for candidates, established by the Law Society.

 Candidates registered in the Licensing Process may begin the Articling Program at any time upon completion of a J.D or LL.B or receipt of an N.C.A Certificate of Qualification.

 The Articling Program requires candidates to work consecutively for 10 months with an approved Articling Principal.
 The Law Society may not recognize any time served during an articling placement with an unapproved Articling Principal; therefore candidates are required to confirm that their Principal has been approved to serve as an Articling Principal before starting the placement.
 See Apply to Serve as Articling Principal

 Candidates are responsible for finding their own articling placement, and the Law Society has resources like the Articling Registry and the Mentorship Program to help with their search.